terlan98/blog/content/posts/java-on-ios/java-on-ios.md

 ```

 <br>

-This command will generate an xcframework file under target/robovm.
+This command will generate an xcframework file under `target/robovm`.
 In order to test the code, you should drag and drop this file into your iOS project.
 <img src="../images/xcode-filetree.png" width=30%>

 Once added to the project, the framework can be imported and used as follows.
-You can also find a demo iOS app at --{ADD A LINK TO DEMO}--.
+You can also find a demo iOS app [here](https://github.com/terlan98/mobivm-demo).

 ```swift
 import SwiftUI